Skip to content

 Galahad raised one dark brow.
 “And that’s different from sitting around debating sports plays, how?”

 Arthur sniffed.
-“At least men who are interested in sports meet actual, live women instead of holing up in someone’s parents’ basement.”
+“At least men who are interested in sports meet actual, live women instead of holing up in their parents’ basement.”

 “I have several geeky women friends who would be insulted by that sexist comment, not to mention your binary view of gender.”